Reed (company): Short Film Competition

 In September 2009, Reed launched its annual Short Film Competition with a top prize of £10,000.
 The competition, run via YouTube, invites filmmakers to submit a short film of no more than three minutes in length centred around a specific theme.
 Partners include BAFTA, Channel Four, the British Council, Total Film and Creative England.
 The judging panel has included Jaime Winstone, Eugene Simon, Stuart Cosgrove, Roger Chapman, Paul Weiland and Nicola Reed.

 Love Mondays campaign

 The company's TV and online advertising is presented under the Love Mondays slogan, which aims to change the way employees perceive the start of a new workweek after the weekend.
 Reed seeks to encourage employees to look forward to Mondays and see them as an opportunity to kick-start their career goals.
 The campaign features the creation and sharing of content on social media platforms with the hashtag #LoveMondays.
 Campaign content includes motivational quotes, career tips, and success stories, and often features James Reed.
 From 2008 to 2018 the company ran a nationwide advertising campaign fronted by actor and comedian Rufus Jones, who played James Reed as a caricature of a comic book superhero.

+Sponsorships and social initiatives

+Reed is a signatory to the Armed Forces Covenant, in support of current and former service personnel in their transition away from the military.
+The firm also sponsors TfL's Art on the Underground scheme.